One-On-One Yearly Eye Exams

 How Eye Exams Can Help Detect Serious Health Issues

 Many people don’t realize the importance of an annual eye exam.
 Having 20/20 vision doesn’t necessarily mean your eyes are perfectly healthy.
 Often, serious eye diseases don’t show any signs or symptoms.
-Having an eye doctor routinely check your eyes can help detect concerns early on and prevent complications.
+Having an eye doctor check your eyes yearly can help detect concerns early on and prevent complications.
 A yearly eye check-up can help you to identify and avoid common eye diseases, like:

 - Glaucoma: A condition in which the pressure inside your eyes increases.
 Glaucoma can damage the optic nerve, causing tunnel vision and pain if not treated.
 Early detection is key to minimizing eye damage.
 Symptoms will vary, but many people will not experience any pain or symptoms until vision loss has occurred.